catalyst-team/classification/README.md

 ### 1.4 Model training

-Quite rarely is there a dataset for learning the deep convolutional network from scratch.
-Usually we have a small dataset and use the weights obtained when training model with the same architecture on a large dataset, such as ImageNet, containing more than a million images.
+Quite rarely we have a dataset for learning the deep convolutional network from scratch.
+Usually we have a small dataset and use the weights obtained from model with the same architecture have trained on a large dataset, such as ImageNet, containing more than a million images.

 Two basic scenarios of transfer training will be used: